star-system-labs/protocol-fees/README.md

 ### 3. Releasers

-Releasers are smart contracts that serve as the `releaser` for Asset Sinks.
+Releasers are smart contracts that serve as the `releaser` for Token Jars.
 They implement the business logic for converting collected fees into protocol value.

 #### UNI Burn (Mainnet)